Tia (Māori explorer): Sources

 Samuel Locke's 1882 publication of Māori traditions from Taupo and the East Coast, which he says he translated from written accounts produced by unnamed Māori tohunga, includes a very brief sketch of Tia's life.
 Hoeta Te Hata of Ngāti Tūwharetoa provided a much fuller account which was published in 1916.
+Further accounts appear in the John Te Herekiekie Grace's history of Ngāti Tūwharetoa and D. M. Stafford's history of Te Arawa.